bh-chaker/cbh-conference/README.md

 - Comparting two times in the format "HH:MM" (24 hour clock) is quivalent to comparing two strings.

+I created TypeOfSession as Enum type.
+The rest of the field are Strings.

 I didn't create a separate entity for the speaker, but it should be interesting in a future release.
 A speaker can have: name, email, organization...

 ## Task 2: Add Sessions to User Wishlist